CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab01.md

       ![Picture13FAID](https://github.com/CloudLabsAI-Azure/Fabric-Analytics-in-aday/assets/121504071/fbfb74a2-d328-4a18-bb6a-7e6fec6d2f82)

 2. Power Query window opens.
 From the ribbon, select **Home -> Data source settings**.
 Data source settings dialog opens.
-Notice we have four data sources as mentioned in the problem statement:
+As you scroll through the list you will notice there are four main sources as mentioned in the problem statement:

       1. Snowflake
       2. SharePoint